The enigmatic Spirule

 As far as I can tell the Spirule was used in conjunction with some graph on paper; by aligning it over the paper and rotating its parts properly, various results could be read out.
 Perhaps one day I’ll get the book referenced in the instructions and figure it out.

-Spirule instruction manual
+Spirule manual and shipping envelope

 Exhibit provenance: